Mass arrests, revenge fears after deadly Texas biker gang shootout

 "Yesterday's events was bad guys on bad guys.
 When our officers arrived, those bad guys turned their guns on our officers," Waco Police Sergeant Patrick Swanton told a news briefing.

-Bikers were reported to be travelling to the city following the shooting and police have been threatened, he said.
+Bikers were reported to be traveling to the city following the shooting and police have been threatened, he said.

 "There was a green light put out on law enforcement, is our understanding from last night.
 We are aware of that threat," Swanton said.